 Whilst the assault on the Ca-Ira and Censeur had been in progress, the French fleet had been attempting to wear with the intention of passing on the starboard tack between the British fleet to windward and their two stragglers, but Martin’s plans were thrown into confusion by the lack of wind, and by the intruding presence of the British frigate Lowestoft 32, which had suddenly found her stern and starboard quarter within long-range of the larboard broadside of the leading French ship Duquesne 74, commanded by Captain Zacharie Allemand.
 Finding his frigate helpless under the French guns, Captain Benjamin Hallowell ordered all of his men below decks with the exception of the helmsman, and he calmly walked the empty deck with his lieutenant until the Neapolitan frigate Minerva drifted in range of the French cannon and drew their attention.
 A gust of wind eased the Lowestoft’s to safety having suffered not a single casualty despite much damage to her stern, whilst most conveniently she had also distracted the Duquesne to such an extent that instead of adhering to orders and passing to leeward so as to protect the Ca-Ira and Censeur, Allemand’s ship passed to windward of the British van, being followed on the same course by her immediate consorts.

-At 8 a.m. the Duquesne, assisted by the Victoire 80 and Tonnant 80, began engaging the Illustrious and Courageux from a distance of about six hundred yards, and by 9.15 they had shot away the former’s fore topmast and sent her main mast tumbling backwards to bring down the mizzen and smash up the poop deck.
+At 8 a.m. the Duquesne, assisted by the Victoire 80 and Tonnant 80, the latter commanded by the excellent Captain Julien-Marie Cosmao-Kerjulien, began engaging the Illustrious and Courageux from a distance of about six hundred yards, and by 9.15 they had shot away the former’s fore topmast and sent her main mast tumbling backwards to bring down the mizzen and smash up the poop deck.
 Captain Frederick’s ship also received a great number of shot in her hull, sustained damage to the bowsprit and what was left of the foremast, and suffered ninety casualties.
 Her consort, the Courageux, fared little better, losing both her main and mizzen masts, and suffering fifty casualties.
 Fortunately, the French van moved slowly on to exchange a long-distance fire with a few of the ships astern of the two erstwhile opponents, and with the remainder of the vessels on both sides being too becalmed to join the engagement, and with the light wind precluding any possible rescue of the Ça-Ira and Censeur, Martin decided to bear away to the west to be followed by the Duquesne, Victoire and Tonnant.

 With what little wind there was, the Agamemnon and other British ships led by the Princess Royal were now free to do battle with the detached Ça-Ira and Censeur.
 Despite their hopeless situation the French fought back with great resolution, their usual crews having been bolstered by the embarkation of troops.
 Eventually, after a most gallant defence in which they had been given to understand that they could expect no quarter if captured, they surrendered at 10.05 with combined casualties estimated at anything between four hundred and seven hundred and fifty men.
 Lieutenant George Andrews of the Agamemnon was sent by Captain Nelson to take possession of both vessels, and he delivered the two French captains to the Princess Royal where, after presenting his sword to Vice-Admiral Goodall, Captain Louis Marie Coudé of the Ça Ira was told ‘Sir, I will keep this glorious sword for myself, but I beg you to accept mine in recognition of your noble courage.’